 2. Indianapolis Colts

-The Colts enter the 2020 offseason with the most projected cap space in the NFL at $96.4 million.
+The Colts enter the 2020 offseason with the second-most projected cap space in the NFL.
 Whether the Colts move forward with Jacoby Brissett under center or not, their future QB would certainly benefit if they add a star wide receiver to play alongside T.Y.
 Hilton.
 Hilton had another tough year marred by injury, and it's hard to project what he'll contribute going forward.
-Adding Cooper would instantly elevate the Colts offense, which finished a woeful 25th in Football Outsiders' passing DVOA last year.
+Adding Cooper would instantly elevate the Colts' offense, which finished a woeful 25th in Football Outsiders' passing DVOA last year.

 3. Las Vegas Raiders